What She Tells Friends About You

 I definitely pay attention to eye contact and engagement in a date.
 Does he ask follow up questions that show he was really listening to what you were saying?
 Does he react to the various cadences of your voice when you tell a story?
 Does he try to relate to you in a conversation?
 I talk A LOT, and like to be with someone who is engaging and can talk about literally anything without shying away from certain topics.

 When I went on my first date with my current boyfriend, I remember afterwards describing the date to my girlfriends as amazing because our conversation just flowed effortlessly.
-We connected on so many levels, which made conversation easy and realized that we had similar interests.
-We had read all the same news articles that week, listened to the same podcasts, and were clearly very interested in hearing the other’s opinion on things.
+We connected on so many levels!
+That made conversation easy when we realized that we had similar interests.
+We had read all the same news articles that week, listened to the same podcasts.
+And we were clearly very interested in hearing the other’s opinion on things.
 It’s those kind of connections that are worth relaying back to my friends.

 I like to recount any weird bits from our conversation that could be an eerie foreshadowing or an allegory in the story of our relationship, but is probably more of a red herring.
-I also try to compare their personality to a movie character that I know my friends would recognize, like, “He’s more of a Coop than Andy,” because that’s an easy way for them to gauge his personality and likelihood they’d think we would be cute together.
+I also try to compare their personality to a movie character that I know my friends would recognize.
+Like, “He’s more of a Coop than Andy.”
+That’s an easy way for them to gauge his personality and likelihood they’d think we would be cute together.

 I think commonality between music and movie preferences is KEY to a functional relationship.
 It doesn’t have to be – or even shouldn’t! – align 100%, because it’s great to be able to introduce each other to new things, but if they laugh at me for liking Blink 182 and No Doubt, it’s over before the date is.

 I’ll tell you what I never say – I never describe what he looks like.